chlorid/a_file_explorer/README.md

 --http-address serves to the entire network.
 By choosing te localhost IP 127.0.0.1, you limit access to the local computer.
 --http-port is the port the program is serving the web gui to. you can also choose 80, if you dont serve other webpage from the PC the program is run on.
 Then you can omit the port 			when opening the user interface in the browser.
 --config The config file for WT.
 Settings regarding the web interface can be changed there.
+Make sure the right config file is loaded, as file upload will not work with the stanard one.

 After executing the command, you should see a message saying the program is listening on Ip xxx and Por yyy.